syedpeer/diagonal-reveal.js/README.md

 ## Q & A

 Q: 1.
 How to amend mask style and animation?
-A: simply add style to `.diagonal-mask`, do not cover default css set in Usage.
+A: Add style to `.diagonal-mask`, do not cover required css set in Usage.
 For example, when amending animation delay time, set `animation-delay` instead of rewrite `animation`.
+Meanwhile add `!important` to force cover.

 Q: 2.
 How to amend mask direction?
-A: pass parameter like `diagonal({direction: 'down-right'})` when you want it mask from top left to bottom right.
+A: pass parameter like `diagonal({direction: 'down-right'})`.